sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-676	Implement Magic Dictionary    		55.0%	Medium
+given a list of word, and a string, check if we change exactly one char in the string and can match the dictionary word.
+Trie: make a trie on string or dictionary word? we can replace the char to * to represent any char. for the string we only need add n strings inside to trie. and then we use dictionary word to match. but the search pattern can be changed so we still have to use dictionary word.
+- hashmap is also ok.
+->>

+<<-677	Map Sum Pairs    		53.7%	Medium
+design mapsum and insert (string,value) pairs, sum(prefix) sum all the values with key prefix = prefix.
+- direct approach: store in hashmap.
+- Trie: startWith. when we insert we add the value for each node. so we directly know the sum. (only store value in leaf node will need dfs and will not save time) note this include a modification function. use the delta (need save a hashmap) thus no dfs needed.
+->>

 <<-720	Longest Word in Dictionary    		48.9%	Easy
 longest word which can be built one char from other words in the dictionary. build a trie and search start with. (sort reversely using length)